sanju-nair/sanju-nair.github.io/index.md

 [👉 **Read the Full Case Study**](./fleet-management-onboarding.html)

 ---
 ### 📌 [Scaling via PLG: The Freemium Pivot](./jms-freemium.html)
 **Target:** Java Developers | **Role:** Product Manager | **Impact:** 🚀 150% User Growth

 **The Challenge:**
-Adoption of the Java Management Service was stifled by a high barrier to entry.
-Users were hesitant to commit to paid tiers without experiencing value first, leading to stagnant activation rates.
+Initially, JMS Fleet Management was exclusive to **Java SE Subscription** customers.
+This "Paywall-First" model stifled adoption, as potential users couldn't test the utility without a commercial contract.

 **The Solution:**
-I executed a **Product-Led Growth (PLG)** strategy by launching a **Freemium Tier**.
-We redesigned the user journey to offer immediate value for free, using **in-product nudges** to guide users toward advanced, paid features as their usage scaled.
+I executed a **Product-Led Growth (PLG)** pivot by unbundling the feature set.
+We made **basic monitoring free for all users** to drive bottom-up adoption, while gating **advanced capabilities** behind the subscription, using in-product nudges to convert free users to paid.

 **The Results:**
 * ✅ **150% growth** in user base within 6 months.